holgerjs/az-sdk-py-samples/py-list-storage-account-lifecycle-policies.md

-## Python: List Storage Account Lifecycle Policies
+## How to use the Azure SDK for Python to list Storage Account Lifecycle Policies

+---

+**The code samples and information provided within this document are solely for testing and learning purposes and should not be used in production environments.**

+---

 I was looking into a way to list Storage Accounts that have (or do not have) [Lifecycle Policies](https://learn.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-overview) enabled and output them as JSON.
 The [Azure Samples Repository](https://github.com/Azure-Samples) does have a [sample for polices](https://github.com/Azure-Samples/azure-samples-python-management/blob/main/samples/storage/manage_management_policy.py), however, I couldn't figure out how to list policies since the sample only includes examples for Creating, Updating, Deleting and _Getting_ a specific policy.
 The latter requires the _Resource Group Name_, _Storage Account Name_ and _Management Policy Name_ as parameter which did not seem helpful.

-However, a check against the REST API documentation for [Management Policies (Get)](https://learn.microsoft.com/en-us/rest/api/storagerp/management-policies/get?tabs=HTTP) reveals that the [URI Parameter](https://learn.microsoft.com/en-us/rest/api/storagerp/management-policies/get?tabs=HTTP#managementpolicyname) `managementPolicyName` should always be `default`.
+A check against the REST API documentation for [Management Policies (Get)](https://learn.microsoft.com/en-us/rest/api/storagerp/management-policies/get?tabs=HTTP) reveals that the [URI Parameter](https://learn.microsoft.com/en-us/rest/api/storagerp/management-policies/get?tabs=HTTP#managementpolicyname) `managementPolicyName` should always be `default`.

-Based on aforementioned sample, the following would work.
+Based on aforementioned sample, the following should work.

 ### Import Libraries